jbms/sphinx-immaterial/docs/customization.rst

                 }

             .. seealso::
-                User feedback can be hidden for a certain page by using the :themeconf:`hide-feedback` metadata tag in the document's source.
+                User feedback can be hidden for a certain page by using the :filemeta:`hide-feedback` metadata tag in the document's source.

     .. themeconf:: globaltoc_collapse